sekgobela-kevin/broote/README.md

 can execute `thread_runner` or `async_runner` without problems.
 Multi runner can also be used with other multi runner just like regular runner.

-Multi ordinary runner is not runner and may not contain some features of ordinary runner.
+Multi runner is not runner and may not contain some features of ordinary runner.

 > Remember that each runner runs independent of the others.